PVC Fittings and PVC Connection Guide –

 PVC elbows are utilized when you want your piping system to make a turn or get around something in the way.
 The elbow will help you bend the pipe to make it happen.
-These elbows are readily available in 90 degrees angles and 45 degrees angles, so your pipeline can be turned any way you want.
-Slide elbows are also mainstream which can be spotted at corners in projects such as tents, displays, boxes, canopies.
+These elbows are readily available in 90 degrees and 45 degrees angles, so your pipeline can be turned any way you want.
+Slide elbows are also mainstream, spotted at corners in projects such as tents, displays, boxes, and canopies.
 They have three ends instead of two.
 Most elbows have slip socket ends, but threaded variations can also be available.

 Interesting Read – What is the Glass Transition Temperature of Plastics?